minzzelo/cs2101ug/docs/UserGuide.md

 ### Filter for flashcards  : `filter`

 Want to look at flashcards belonging to a certain category?
-Or look at flashcards with a rating of 5.
+Or look at flashcards with a rating of 5?
-Filter command allows you to filter for specific flashcard(s) based on your field input(s).
+Filter command allows you to filter for specified flashcards based on your field inputs.
-This will return all the flashcards whose fields match all the fields specified by you.

 Format: `filter [c/CATEGORY] [r/RATING] [f/<yes|no>] [t/TAG]...`

-* Filters the specified flashcard based on category, rating, favourite status or tags.
+* Filters for specified flashcards based on category, rating, favourite status or tags.
 * Specifying `f/yes` filters for favourited flashcards while `f/no` filters for unfavourited flashcards.
 * Supports filtering of one or more different fields.
 For example:
     - `filter c/SDLC r/5` will filter out flashcards belonging to the SDLC category with a rating of 5.